joeriddles/python-otel-demo/blog.md

 **Average `request-latency` (in milliseconds)**
 ![](static/az-request-latency.png)

+### Alerts
-Let's set up a metrics alert rule to notify if our server begins taking too long to respond to requests.
-We'll use the `request-latency` histogram with a threshold of 1 second.
+Let’s set up a metrics alert rule to notify if our server begins taking too long to respond to requests.
+We'll use the `request-latency` histogram with a threshold of one second.
 Click the "New alert rule" button on the same page.
 ![](static/az-alert-rule.png)

 The preview shows that so far our traffic is performing well under the one second threshold for our alert to trigger.
 ![](static/az-alert-rule-graph.png)

-Let's add some random synthetic latency to our request handler:
+Let’s add some random latency to our request handler:
 ```python
 ...
 def get_naughty_or_nice(name: str):